 Could the Queen Spell Doom for the British Beavers, Pine Martens & Red Squirrels?

-In what can only be described as a lacklustre Queen’s speech the venerable old Monarch spelt out some wonderful news for landowners & developers – clearing the way to allow them to benefit hugely from the granting of planning permissions and the sale of publicly owned land.
-Much of the increase in the land value, worth billions, to be siphoned off without tax to the offshore accounts of some of the UK’s wealthiest individuals.
+In what can only be described as a profoundly lacklustre Queen’s Speech, the Establishment recently spelt out some delightful news for the landed gentry and property developers.
+The government has effectively cleared the way for these groups to reap enormous profits from the granting of planning permissions and the sale of publicly owned land.
+We are witnessing a mechanism where billions of pounds in land value increases will be siphoned off, tax-free, into the offshore accounts of some of the UK’s wealthiest individuals.

-So hidden within legislations announced by the Queen was a sneaky new announcement of ‘Species Control Orders’ that could be the legal instrument to kill off the beavers of the UK.
+However, hidden within the dry legislation of the Queen’s Speech was a sneaky and potentially devastating announcement: ‘Species Control Orders’.
+While framed as a bureaucratic tidy-up, this could well be the legal instrument used to kill off the wild beavers of the UK.

 Pine Marten, Red & Grey Squirrels